-Homework modules (50 points - 13 modules) - The text, in conjunction with RocketMix, has self-contained learning modules.
+Homework modules (5% of final grade) - The text, in conjunction with RocketMix, has self-contained learning modules.
 Each module explores an important theme in molecular biology and the writing style of the modules is aimed at an undergraduate audience.
 Each module should take 15-30 minutes to complete, and includes at least five multiple choice questions.
 The modules were created by me for the text; therefore, they are an excellent study source for this course.
 For every module completed on time you will receive max points.
-At the end of the semester, if your first answer correct rate is above 75% you will earn the last 2 possible points.
-You can access these modules using the Canvas enrollment link.
+You can access these modules using the Canvas enrollment link that will be setup the second week of class.

-Class participation (25 points) - I teach largely by a lecture/discussion style.
+Class participation (5% of final grade) - I teach largely by a lecture/discussion style.
 I hope that everyone will participate in the discussion through asking and answering questions.
-Your general class participation includes discussion, attentiveness, iClicker participation, not abusing computer privileges or checking texts.
+Your general class participation includes discussion, attentiveness, and not abusing computer privileges or checking texts.
 I realize that this is a large class and therefore it is hard to directly participate all the time.
-Thus, I am requiring iClickers and will have questions throughout the course that you must answer by your iClicker.
 I am looking for thought and participation, not whether or not you answered the question correctly.
-Everyone must have their own iClicker and it must be registered with your student ID number by the end of the first week.